jerry81/codeingame/AI/G06-ice-and-fire/notes.md

 - on wood 1, we get overwhelmed by the number of l1 units that the "night boss" creates
   - our unit counts are limited
   - our units are idle

+- level 1 units - prioritize unexplored mines

+# observations

+- built mines on chokepoints
+- running out of money still an issue
+- when unit has no path it may block other possibly more useful units